huanlui/linux-shell-jupyter-notebooks/README.md

 # Linux shell Jupyter Notebooks
-A set of Linux shell exercises explained by using Jupyter Notebooks
+A set of Linux shell exercises explained by using Jupyter Notebooks.
+They are base on exercises proposed at 12th Edition of Data Science Master by [KSchool](https://kschool.com/) .

 # Jupyter Notebooks installation